dzarurizkyy/study-mongodb/material.md

-# Study MongoDB 🍃
+# 🍃 MongoDB NoSQL – Complete Guide

-This repository contains a comprehensive guide for MongoDB.
-It covers installation, CRUD operations, query operators, indexing, data modeling, security, backup & restore, and practical scenarios to strengthen your MongoDB skills.
+A comprehensive guide for learning MongoDB, a popular NoSQL database for modern applications.

 ---